Reference numbers for your rates

 Authorising someone to act on your behalf

-LPS discusses rate accounts with the verified rate account holder only.
+LPS only discusses a rates bill with the verified rate account holder only.
 But you can allow someone you know to act on your behalf.
 To arrange this, complete the authorisation form and return to your local LPS office.